Feyerabend/bb/workbook/ch01/README.md

 representations, fractions, and symbolic calculations, as well as the strengths and limitations of each approach.
 Code examples are provided to help you get started with practical applications.

-See more of this suggested [projects](./FLOATING.md) on floating-point to get started.